achrafaourik/Financial-Bot/README.md

 ### Install Docker

-The official [Docker documentation](https://docs.docker.com/engine/) provies enough details to properly install `Docker` on your operating system.
+The official [Docker documentation](https://docs.docker.com/engine/) provides enough details to properly install `Docker` on your operating system.
 Please note that `docker-compose` should also be installed too.

 ## ⚡ Quick Setup